TrigXploit/Obsidian-TTRPG/Peter/Schemes of Innistrad/Character.md

 - **Healing Hands** *As an action*,  touch and heal  for **3d4** hit points.
 - **Warrior of the Gods** *As a Bonus Action* Roll 1-5 **d12** and heal that amount
 - **Celestial Revelation** *As a bonus action* transform into **Radiant Consumption**
+- **Blessed sleep**  Youch a body with a soul, connected to seperate the connection between them

 >[!infobox]+
 ># Rage